 Don’t Publicize Your Schedule

 With so many people on social media these days, we have to be extra careful about posting travel plans and work schedules.
 Make sure your kids know this too so that they aren’t posting about an exciting upcoming trip you’re all taking.
-The thieves are watching, just ask Kim Kardashian.
+The thieves are watching.
+Just ask Kim Kardashian.

 When you’re going to be out of town during the holidays, consider asking a neighbor to watch your home.
 It may seem “old school”, but notifying a trusting neighbor is still a good security measure.
 After all, they want to keep their home safe too, so making sure to keep an eye on yours when you’re out of town benefits them as well.

-Ask your neighbor if they could keep your walkways cleared of snow, or pay a service to do it – they won’t know that you’re out of town.
+Ask your neighbor if they could keep your walkways cleared of snow or pay a service to do it – they won’t know that you’re out of town.
 And place a hold on your mail at the post office and with your newspaper delivery service.
 Using timers or smart bulbs and plugs to control the lighting so that it appears that you’re home is a great way to deter criminals.

 Avoid Fire Dangers

 Another safety measure to take with your home during the holidays is to avoid fire hazards.
-The National Fire Protection Association states that, on average, Christmas tree fires have resulted in deaths in one of every 32 reported home fires, compare that to the average of one death per 143 total reported home fires.
+The National Fire Protection Association states that, on average, Christmas tree fires have resulted in deaths in one of every 32 reported home fires, compared to the average of one death per 143 total reported home fires.

 Taking the following precautions can allow you to enjoy your holiday without the fear of a fire: